 Kirk has spent years promoting ecologically sound forestry practices that benefit both forest health and landowners’ financial interests.
 His passion for nature has driven him to create a balance between conservation and economic gain for small forest landowners.

-Kirk Hansen’s Forestry Path
+Kirk Hanson’s Forestry Path

 Kirk’s love for the outdoors began in Minnesota, where he developed a fascination for nature and gardening.
 Upon moving to Washington State, he became captivated by the region’s lush forests and their potential.
 This inspiration led him to shift from public sector work to a nonprofit role at NNRG, where he now helps landowners manage their forests sustainably.